Before and After Furniture Makeover on Drawers with a Spring Look

-I found this chest of drawers and mirror at an auction.
+I found this old dresser or chest of drawers and mirror at an auction.
+Its age wasn’t listed but I don’t think it’s an antique dresser.
 They hadn’t done a great job of displaying it as it was covered up with a lamp and a typewriter.
-But luckily for me!
-No one else bid on it so I got this beauty for £10.

-I particularly like the shape of the mirror.
-It’s quite unusual and delicate.
+It’s a beautiful piece and I particularly like the shape of the mirror.
+It’s quite an unusual small dresser.

-It was in great condition other than one broken handle.
+It was in good shape other than one broken handle.
 And you can tell it was in good condition because I didn’t even get carried away with wood filler this time.

 I wasn’t put off by the broken handle because these things are easy to change.
 Or usually are, anyway!